• Home

 3. Clear unused networks

-You can use the command docker network prune to delete all unused networks:
+You can use the command docker network prune to remove all unused networks (not attached to a running container):

 Create a test network: